Baylor School: Traditions

-As an outgrowth of the well-known Baylor/McCallie rivalry, the oldest rivalry in Tennessee, the school week of the football game is referred to as Spirit Week.
+As an outgrowth of the well-known Baylor/McCallie rivalry, the oldest rivalry in Tennessee, the school week of the football game is referred to as "Spirit Week".
 During this time, students may forgo wearing the required uniform to wear themed costumes.
-The most commonly recurring of these themes is "Red Day," which typically is on the Friday of the Baylor/McCallie football game, in celebration of the school's color, in which the theme is to dress in as much red as is humanly possible.
+The most commonly recurring of these themes is "Red Day," typically the Friday of the Baylor/McCallie football game, in celebration of the school's color; students dress in as much red as possible.
 Prizes are awarded to whichever student is deemed by the school to be wearing the most red.

-In 2009 Baylor won the well-known rivalry football game against McCallie for the first time in eleven years, and had won the game against McCallie five times since then, from 2009-2013.
+In 2009 Baylor won the well-known rivalry football game against McCallie for the first time in eleven years, and subsequently won the game against McCallie five more times, from 2009 to 2013.
 Their most recent win against McCallie was in 2015.
 (The wins occurred in four regularly scheduled Baylor-McCallie games as well as a TSSAA playoff game.)
 In 2014, Baylor's streak was cut short when McCallie decided to play at their home field, Spears Stadium.
 After that, the winning team was usually determined by home field advantage.
-That is until 2017 when McCallie won big against Baylor at Heywood Stadium.
-Since then, Baylor has suffered 5 straight losses against McCallie on both fields, as well as Finley Stadium in 2020 (they could not play at Spears Stadium due to the Coronavirus pandemic).
+This was the case until 2017, when McCallie won big against Baylor at Heywood Stadium.
+Baylor then suffered six straight losses against McCallie on both fields, as well as Finley Stadium in 2020 (they could not play at Spears Stadium due to the COVID pandemic).
+In 2022, the Red Raiders finally snapped the Blue Tornados' six-game winning streak, winning 31–27.
+The Red Raiders replicated Spirit Week game victories in 2024 and 2025 as well.